This post may contain affiliate links. Please read my disclaimer for more information

 1. In order to enjoy all the great features that you can freely enjoy with WordPress.org, you will need to pay $299.04 yearly for wordpress.com’s small business plan 🙁

-2. WordPress.com has four different plans ranging from free, $35.88 yearly, $99 yearly and $299.04 yearly.
-All those plans except the most expensive plan are limited in terms of being able to choose your own theme, having your own choice of monetization, having your own branding, having the ability to track your blog traffic with google analytics.
+2. WordPress.com has four different plans ranging from free, $35.88 yearly, $99 yearly, and $299.04 yearly.
+All those plans except the most expensive plan are limited in terms of being able to choose your own theme, having your own choice of monetization, having your own branding, and having the ability to track your blog traffic with Google Analytics.
 This means that if you want to own your blog, you need to pay $299.04 yearly, otherwise, you’re basically renting your blog from WordPress.com.
 The downside of that is that WordPress.com can decide to shut down your blog quite easily if they feel like you are ‘violating’ their policies.

 3. Depending on your plan, your blog domain name will look like this ‘mynewblog.wordpress.com’.
 This is called a subdomain and this is what you will get unless you upgrade.

 4. You will have ads running on your blog that you do not profit from.
-If you don not want your users/blog visitors to see those ads, then , you need to pay WordPress.com a fee of $29.97yearly.
+If you do not want your users/blog visitors to see those ads, then, you need to pay WordPress.com a fee of $29.97 yearly.

-5. Although WordPress.com is free to run their ads on your blog, you cannot run your own ads unless your blog is receiving 25,000 or more page views monthly.
+5. Although WordPress.com is free to run its ads on your blog, you cannot run your own ads unless your blog is receiving 25,000 or more page views monthly.